 |Print, sign and file your divorce forms with your local court (instantly review & print your forms online or have them sent US Priority Mail at no additional charge).|

 Often many issues are addressed when negotiating a marital breakup.
 Lawyers, financial advisors and mediators assist individuals and couples through divorce decisions and often observe how spousal behavior disrupts what would otherwise be an amicable separation and/or divorce.
-Anger, greed, sloth, pride, lust, envy and gluttony - can all interfere with divorce negotiations and reaching a final settlement.
+Anger, greed, sloth, pride, lust, envy and gluttony - can all interfere with divorce negotiations and reaching a final divorce settlement.

 Successful Negotiations Produce Successful Divorces.

 Successful negotiations require a good faith effort on the part of both individuals.
 Poorly negotiated divorces cost more -- emotionally, mentally, psychologically, financially and temporally.
 Bitter divorce negotiations can poison a process that might otherwise end civilly.
 Poorly negotiated divorces are the reason why lawyers joke that a divorce client is a client forever: the unresolved post divorce legal problems mean that the former spouses will be battling each other as far as the eye can see.

 Ideally both spouses should be at the same emotional place when negotiating the end of the marriage, particularly the division of assets and liabilities, custody and visitation and alimony -- items that can easily become heated.
 When both spouses accept that the marriage is over they have the potential to save money in legal fees it is time to move forward and get things done.
 Spouses who negotiate the end of their marriage without anger move on in better emotional and economic shape after the divorce is finalized.

 Greed makes reasonable financial negotiation impossible because the give and take of bargaining, soon becomes a zero-sum game.
 So often angry spouses mask their greed with notions of entitlement as well as irrational expectations that lead to higher court costs and legal bills.